anbox-cloud/discourse-docs/howto/troubleshoot/troubleshoot-application-creation.md

 > Is there an automatic way to create a manifest for an application?

 No. The application manifest describes necessary metadata on top of the APK, which AMS needs.
-You can simplify the manifest to only contain the `name` field, but you will lose a lot of control about how your application is being executed.
+You can simplify the manifest to only contain the `name` and `instance-type` fields or the `name` and `resources` fields, but you will lose a lot of control about how your application is being executed.

 ### No such file or directory